lailaolabdev/flutter_phajay/README.md

 # flutter_phajay

-A Flutter library for showing **PhaJay payment link screens** using WebView.
-Easily integrate PhaJay online payments into your Flutter apps.
+PhaJay Flutter SDK

-Compatible with **Flutter 3.35.4**.
+The PhaJay Flutter SDK lets you create smooth and secure payment experiences inside native Android and iOS apps built with Flutter.
+It provides powerful, fully customizable UI screens and components that work out-of-the-box to collect and process users’ payment details through PhaJay’s multi-bank and QR payment network.

 ---

 ## ✨ Features
 - Open a payment link inside your app
-- Secure in-app WebView
 - Easy to use with a single widget

 ---